dynamicguy/mw-docs/docs/api/example-query.md

 ## Example mutation

 Let's look at an example of a mutation.
 Imagine that you want to update the name of a product.
-In the MajorityWorld API, this can be done with the `productUpdate` mutation:
+In the DrikGallery API, this can be done with the `productUpdate` mutation:

 ```graphql
 mutation {